FinnSkers/culin-ai/README.md

 # CulinAI: Your AI Kitchen Rebel

 CulinAI is a smart, AI-powered kitchen assistant designed to feel like a native mobile application.
 It helps users discover recipes, manage their pantry, and get real-time assistance while cooking, all through a modern, voice-first interface.
-It's built with Next.js, Supabase, and Google's Gemini models via Genkit.
+It's built with Next.js, Supabase, and OpenRouter Models, making it a powerful tool for both home cooks and culinary enthusiasts.

 ![CulinAI Screenshot](https://placehold.co/800x450.png)
 *<p align="center" data-ai-hint="app screenshot">A screenshot of the CulinAI application interface.</p>*